dhervillez/Udacity-Data_visualisation/README.md

 ## Feedback

-  - some rectangles are white --> fix the color scaled
+  - some rectangles are white --> fix the color scale
   - I would like to scan through the years
   - I would like to select a given year